core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #6 - All instances of a data node within a YANG list

-This "instance-identifier" extension allows the efficient transfer of all instances of a data node within a YANG list.
-To retrieve all instances, the CoOL client excludes form the "instance-identifier" the key(s) of the list containing the targeted data node.
+This 'instance-identifier' extension allows the efficient transfer of all instances of a data node within a YANG list.
+To retrieve all instances, the CoOL client excludes form the 'instance-identifier' the key(s) of the list containing the targeted data node.

 The response MUST be encoded as a CBOR ARRAY containing the available instances of the requested data node.
 This special encoding minimizes significantly this commonly used type of request.